 New ITV drama starring Adrian Dunbar to hit screens this weekend - scenes filmed in Todmorden earlier this year

+New ITV drama starring Adrian Dunbar to hit screens on Sunday - scenes filmed in Todmorden earlier this year

 An ITV drama that filmed on the Yorkshire/Lancashire border near Todmorden is set to hit screens this weekend.